John Hubley: Enlistment and beginning of UPA: 1942–1948

 In 1943, Hubley was contacted by the United Automobile Workers (UAW), who were looking to hire Hubley to produce a short film endorsing Franklin D. Roosevelt in the 1944 Presidential Election.
-Hubley took the project to the newly-formed Industrial Film and Poster Service, which was soon renamed to United Productions of America (UPA).
+Hubley took the project to the newly formed Industrial Film and Poster Service, which was soon renamed to United Productions of America (UPA).
 The film, Hell-Bent for Election (1944), was storyboarded by Hubley and directed by Chuck Jones.
 At UPA, Hubley found the creative freedom he had yearned for his entire career.
 The UAW was pleased with Hell-Bent for Election and hired UPA for The Brotherhood of Man (1946), a film on race relations.
 Hubley co-wrote the film and led the production design.
 With both UAW films, Hubley pushed for a modernist aesthetic of sleek lines, flat shapes, and bold colors that were completely unique to UPA's films.

 By 1947, Hubley had been promoted to vice president and creative head of UPA.
 That same year, UPA founder Stephen Bosustow struck a distribution deal with Columbia: UPA would produce several "trial" films for the studio using Columbia's cartoon stars The Fox and The Crow.
 If the films were a success, Columbia would enter a formal distribution partnership with UPA.
 Hubley was tasked with directing the first "trial" films, Robin Hoodlum (1948) and The Magic Fluke (1949).

 UPA and Mr. Magoo: 1949–1952

 Hubley and the UPA team felt restricted with The Fox and The Crow shorts, and approached Columbia with an idea for an original short.
 Hubley, inspired by his uncle Harry Woodruff, pitched an idea for a short-tempered, aggressive old curmudgeon.
-"The character was based upon an uncle of mine, Harry Woodruff" he later said.
-Hubley and writer Millard Kaufman would name the character Mr. Magoo after Point Mugu in Malibu, California.While Hubley is often credited as the sole creator of Mr. Magoo, the character was a combined effort with Kaufman, who based Magoo partially off his own uncle.
+"The character was based upon an uncle of mine, Harry Woodruff"he later said.
+Hubley and writer Millard Kaufman would name the character Mr. Magoo after Point Mugu in Malibu, California.While Hubley is often credited as the sole creator of Mr. Magoo, the character was a combined effort with Kaufman, who based Magoo partially on his own uncle.

 Hubley and UPA founder Zachary Schwartz made their intentions with UPA clear in a 1946 issue of Film Quarterly.
 Hubley and Schwartz believed it had become "necessary for the craftsman-animators of the motion picture industry to analyze and reevaluate their medium".
 Hubley and Schwartz were influenced by their shared experience in the First Motion Picture Unit making training films, specifically by how animation was being used as an educational tool, as the two believed "animation usage in the educational film [was] singularly undeveloped" before the war.
-Now, Hubley and Schwartz understood the "signifigance of the animated film as means of communication" and aimed to create films that could "express the essence of an idea" with "line, shape, color, and symbols".
+Now, Hubley and Schwartz understood the "significance of the animated film as means of communication" and aimed to create films that could "express the essence of an idea" with "line, shape, color, and symbols".